 Unlike transmitted and reflected light microscopy techniques fluorescence microscopy only allows observation of the specific structures which have been labeled for fluorescence.
-For example, observing a tissue sample prepared with a fluorescent DNA stain by fluorescent microscopy only reveals the organization of the DNA within the cells and reveals nothing else about the cell morphologies range of materials.
+For example, observing a tissue sample prepared with a fluorescent DNA stain by fluorescent microscopy only reveals the organization of the DNA within the cells and reveals nothing else about the cell morphologies

+Electron microscopes have emerged as a powerful tool for the characterization of a wide range of materials.
 Their versatility and extremely high spatial resolution render them a very valuable tool for many applications.
-The two main types of electron microscopes are the blog we briefly describe their similarities and differences.
+The two main types of electron microscopes are the Transmission Electron Microscope (TEM) and the Scanning Electron Microscope (SEM).
+In this blog we briefly describe their similarities and differences.